 When in Adobe Photoshop, users can use the Touch Bar to switch between layers, as well as perform various tasks including scrolling through the history of your changes.

 Touch Bar is supported on all Microsoft Office apps, including Word, PowerPoint and Excel.
 It adapts to the controls you are likely to need, but controls like copy and paste and switching display modes will all present themselves at some point.

 There's a few shortcuts in Google Chrome with the Touch Bar, including a search button, new tab and forward and backwards buttons.

 The Touch Bar offers controls for volume, play, pause, skipping songs, as well as shuffle, repeat and search when the Spotify app is open.

 Users of Final Cut Pro will be able to navigate through their projects with an interactive display of your entire timeline appearing on the Touch Bar.

-DJ Pro fans will also be pleased to know the Touch Bar will also be compatible with this app, allowing you to mix songs and access various features with your fingers.
-Compatibility will arrive later this year.
+DJ Pro fans will also be pleased to know the Touch Bar works with this app, allowing you to mix songs and access various features with your fingers.

 Apple Touch ID on Mac: What will it do?

-Touch ID has also now been incorportated on the Mac, appearing at the right-hand end of the Touch Bar and integrated into the power button.
+Touch ID is also incorportated on the Mac, appearing at the right-hand end of the Touch Bar and integrated into the power button.